marifdemirtas/pfp-ebooks/_sources/plan2.rst

 What is a URL?
 ====================================

 A URL is a web address, like you see in your web browser.
 It should be complete (starting with http:// or https://).
+In this plan, a URL should be surrounded by quotes (:code:`' '`).

 .. image:: _static/cottageinn_url.gif
     :scale: 90%